Greetings!

 On the other hand, some of us worry that the concept of diversity has been co-opted and become so bastardized that it’s simply too dangerous to pursue at this point.
 They think we should just kill it and put it out of its misery.
 Throw the baby out with the bathwater, so to speak.

+But if you’re an orthodox thinker?
+You don’t see any of these nuances.
 The solution is simple.
 You keep all 3 letters— no questions asked.
 Because you believe DEI is the only way to atone for systemic inequality inflicted upon people of

 color decades and centuries ago.